rahjooh/CryptoTrade/README.md

   `snapshot_flush_interval` and `delta_flush_interval`.
 - `logging`: level, format and output destination.

 Sensitive S3 credentials are not stored in YAML.
-Provide them through an `.env` file or the environment:
+Provide them through your runtime environment (for example by exporting shell variables locally or injecting secrets in CI/CD):

 ```
 AWS_ACCESS_KEY_ID=...